Payroll Tax Summary

 Taxes are further broken down by agency and when they’re due:

 Debited by IRS: This includes the employer and employee taxes for Federal Income Tax, Medicare, and Social Security.
-These taxes are debited directly by the IRS and will labeled as USATAXPYMT on your bank statement.
+These taxes are debited directly by the IRS and will be labeled as USATAXPYMT on your bank statement.

 Debited by Square for Tax Paid Monthly / Quarterly: This includes the quarterly Federal Unemployment Taxes, state-specific unemployment taxes and any state-specific taxes.
 Square collects these taxes and pays them on your behalf at the correct times throughout the quarter.